Roasted salmon with a miso & orange glaze

 Instructions

 - To make the glaze, place all the ingredients in a small pot and heat over a low flame.
 Whisk in the miso paste and bring it to a gentle boil for about a minute.
-Remove from the heat.
+Remove from heat.
 It will thicken slightly as it cools.

 - When the oven is at temperature, heat a non-stick frying pan or an ovenproof skillet to hot.
 Rub a little olive oil onto the skin of the salmon and season the fish with salt and pepper.
 Fry the fillets skin side down for about 3 – 4 minutes and until the skin is golden and crispy.